 Students must buy a math workbook, 3-ring binder, 5 tab dividers, and a calculator.

-Algebra 1 (8-9) THIS IS A TWICE A WEEK CLASS
+Algebra 1 (8-9) THIS CLASS MEETS TWICE EACH WEEK

 Textbook is provided by instructor.